Guns N’ Roses were in turmoil in 1995.

 It was met with a mixed response.

-Several rock outlets praised the frontman’s bravery for trying new things, whereas the majority of the band’s fanbase felt it was too big of a departure from their trademark sound.
-It’s hard to disagree with either viewpoint.
+Several rock outlets praised the frontman’s bravery for trying new things, whereas the majority of the band’s fanbase felt it was too far removed from their trademark sound to be called GN’R.

 Two weeks later, Rose finally landed the lead guitarist he had been searching for.